Are Menstrual Cramps Getting The Better Of You?

 1. Food sensitivity testing and elimination

-Food sensitivities can increase the presence of inflammatory chemicals in our bodies.
-These higher levels are associated with increased uterine contractions and menstrual cramping.
+Food sensitivities can increase the presence of inflammatory chemicals in our bodies which can contribute to increased uterine contractions and menstrual cramping.
 Food sensitivities also activate our immune system and can cause gas, bloating, fatigue and an overall feeling of unease.
-I recommend everyone find out their food sensitivities and avoid them as much as possible.
+I recommend everyone find out their food sensitivities and avoid them as 77 canada pharmacy review much as possible.

 2. Avoid foods that are known to increase inflammatory mediators in the body

 Some foods that contribute to an increase in inflammatory mediators include dairy products,red meats, eggs, deep fried foods, poultry, trans fats found in foods like potato chips, fries, and anything processed or packaged.
 Sugar and sugar containing foods also increases inflammatory mediators and should be avoided.

 3. Support progesterone production

 Progesterone is a natural uterine relaxant and lower progesterone levels have been associated with uterine contractions and menstrual cramps.I highly recommend having your progesterone levels tested and supported if your levels are on the low end.